Menu

 Interface Speed Mismatch Issues

-One should be aware that for some network paths, sending from fast host to a slow host can cause problems.
-For example, a 10G host to a 1G host, or a 40G host to a 10G host.
+For some network paths, sending from fast host to a slow host can cause problems.
+For example, a 10G host to a 1G host, or a 100G host to a 10G host.
 Here is an example showing tests between a 10G host and a 1G host:

 A network interface card is designed to operate in two modes: